 The original script called for Audrey and Seymour to be eaten by Audrey II.
 Frank Oz reluctantly had it changed after negative reactions from test audiences.
 Oz claims that the difference between the success of the scene in the play and the same scene in the film is that there is no curtain call to remind the audience that the actors were okay.

-In 1998 the special edition DVD was released with the alternate "everybody dies" ending.
-A couple of days after its release the DVDs were yanked off the shelves and replaced with new ones that don't contain that ending.
-This is because producer David Geffen wanted to re-release the film in theaters with the gruesome ending.
-However the ending wouldn't be restored for another fourteen years, with the release of the Director's Cut Blu-Ray.
+In 1998, a special edition DVD was released with the alternate "everybody dies" ending.
+The DVDs were yanked off the shelves a few days after release, and replaced with DVDs without that ending, because David Geffen wanted to re-release the film in theaters with the gruesome ending.
+The ending was restored 14 years later, with the release of the Director's Cut Blu-Ray.

-In the very last shot of the theatrical version of the film, the camera pans down as the Greek chorus passes the screen and we only get to see the faces of two of the three girls (Tichina Arnold and Michelle Weeks).
-This is because Tisha Campbell-Martin was unavailable for the re-shoot and had to be replaced by an English double.
+In the very last shot of the theatrical release, the camera pans down as the Greek chorus passes the screen.
+Only 2 women's faces are visible.
+Tisha Campbell-Martin was unavailable for the re-shoot and had to be replaced by an English double.

 The "Suppertime" number uses two different sizes of Audrey II.
 When the plant is singing all alone in the shop, it is actually a smaller size; the same size as when it sang "Feed Me", but now standing on a scaled down set to make it look larger.
 The full size one that is seen to interact with Seymour and Mushnik was not provided with lip movement, but was built to swallow Mushnik's (mechanical) legs.